Elliot Smith knows that tears, like words, tell stories. And he has learned how to listen to both.

 A passion of biblical proportions

-Elliot Smith, lead chaplain at Kettering Medical Center, began these “debriefing sessions” in the thick of the pandemic.
+Elliot Smith, lead chaplain at Kettering Health Main Campus, began these “debriefing sessions” in the thick of the pandemic.
 He and other chaplains throughout Kettering Health wanted to give clinical staff caring for patients with COVID a space free of news feeds, political spin, and an escalating sense of futility to come and be themselves.

 “These folks are incredibly intelligent and do things I could never imagine.
 And they were watching patients they’d grown to care for placed on ventilators.
 And they wanted to do more.
 They felt powerless,” said Elliot.
 “We simply started to say, ‘Hey, if you want a chance to talk after your shift, we’ll be here.’
 And that’s what we did.
 We sat with them, and we listened.”